Houston Psychiatrist

 3. Exercise Regularly

 Physical activity helps reduce stress hormones, improve digestion, and release natural endorphins.
 Even a brisk 20-minute walk can make a noticeable difference in your stress levels.
+Aim for a total of 300+ minutes of exercise each week.

 4. Take Breaks